bitToQubits/healthcare-reminder/README.md

    Then unzip it in the folder of preference.
 3. Install dependencies with
    ``npm install``
-4. Create a .env file in the root directory of the system, where server.js is.
+4. Create a .env file in the root directory of the system, where server.mjs is.
 Then write inside the .env file
 ```
 AUTH_TOKEN_11LABS = Your elevenlabs API key
 PHONE_NUMBER_TWILIO = A twilio phone number